Wyvernity/Enchantment-Plus/README.md

 # Enchantment+
 This GitHub page is created to provide detailed information about Enchantment+ data pack.
+Check Wiki section above to get started.